RoadieHQ/roadie-backstage-plugins/plugins/scaffolder-field-extensions/scaffolder-frontend-module-http-request-field/README.md

               params:
                 facet: 'kind'

+              # (Optional) Renders the provided text as a placeholder value into the select box.
+              placeholder: 'Select from options'

               # This selects the array element from the API fetch response.
 It finds the array with the name kind
               # under the facets object
               arraySelector: 'facets.kind'